petershin/liferay-learn/docs/courses/latest/en/web-site-manager/workflow-and-publishing-tools/using-workflow-with-faqs.md

    The FAQs folder uses the Single Approver workflow and only allows content with the FAQs structure.

-1. Repeat the procedure to put events into a folder named Events, and configure the folder to use the Single Approver workflow.
+1. Repeat the procedure to put events into a folder named Events and configure the folder to use the Single Approver workflow.

 1. Go to _Site Menu_ (![Site Menu](../../images/icon-product-menu.png)) then click _Configuration_ &rarr; _Workflow_.
 Disable the site level workflow configuration for web content articles.

-Now Clarity is using folder-based web content management, where each folder is configured to accept a certain type of content and use a certain workflow.
+Now Clarity uses folder-based web content management, where each folder is configured to accept a certain type of content and use a certain workflow.

 Next: [enable publications and create a publication template for Clarity's special events](./creating-a-publication-template-for-claritys-special-events.md).